apache/shardingsphere/document/current/content/manual/sharding-jdbc/usage/orchestration.en.md

 weight = 4
 +++

-The use of orchestration function requires to designate a registry center, in which all the configurations are saved.
-Users can either use local configurations to cover registry center configurations or read configurations from registry center only.
+Using orchestration requires designating a registry center, in which all the configurations are saved.
+Users can either use local configurations to cover registry center configurations or read configurations from registry center.

 ## Not Use Spring